* Reckitt pulls out after trying to buy only part of unit

-For GSK, a deal would be the boldest move to date for new CEO Emma Walmsley, who took over last April.
-It would further increase the company's leading position in consumer health, but could stretch its finances at a time when investors are anxious about the dividend.
+For GSK, a deal to buy the consumer business would be the boldest move to date for new CEO Emma Walmsley, who took over last April.
+It would further increase the company's leading position in consumer health, an increasingly lucrative sector as aging populations and health-conscious consumers drive demand for self-medication.

-Walmsley has also said her first priority is improving GSK's new drug pipeline in the face of mounting competition in its core respiratory and HIV divisions.
+GlaxoSmithKline has struggled with a scarcity of promising new drugs in its pipeline at a time of mounting competition in its core respiratory and HIV divisions.

-GSK runs its consumer healthcare business via a joint venture with Novartis.
+GlaxoSmithKline runs its consumer healthcare business via a joint venture with Novartis AG.
 Novartis has the right to sell down its minority stake starting from this month, although it has previously indicated it is in no rush to do so.

 "You would expect us to take a serious look at any leading and very appealing assets in the sector because we are a world leader in consumer healthcare and have a very good track record of integrating businesses successfully," GlaxoSmithKline's Walmsley said last month.